-An Outback rail journey on the Sydney to Broken Hill Train
+An Outback Rail journey on the Sydney to Broken Hill Train

-Train Service from Sydney to Broken Hill
+The Sydney to Broken Hill Train Service

-What to expect on the Outback Xplorer Train
+What to expect on the Outback Xplorer Train to Broken Hill

 I had heard that the Sydney to Broken Hill train journey offers stunning landscape views.
-I have been travelling for over 15000 km by train across Australia on different routes and I must say that the rail journey from Sydney to Broken Hill is more spectacular than other trains like the Ghan train because of its diverse landscapes.
+I have been travelling for over 15000 km by train across Australia on different routes, and I must say that the rail journey from Sydney to Broken Hill is more spectacular than other trains like the Ghan train because of its diverse landscapes.

 Travelling across the Blue Mountains

-From Lush Green Forests to vast grassland plains
+The Landscape: from Lush Green Forests to vast grassland plains

-After all the twists and bends of the mountains the train was riding straight ahead for a long stretch and I could get some photos while sitting comfortably, the farm photo below is one of them, I love its colours.
+After all the twists and bends of the mountains, the train was riding straight ahead for a long stretch, and I could get some photos while sitting comfortably; the farm photo below is one of them; I love its colours.

 From shrubland into the rugged Australian Outback

-Enjoying lovely Outback sunsets on the way to Broken Hill
+Enjoying lovely Outback sunsets near Broken Hill

 The Sydney to Broken Hill train journey is beloved by the locals

-After the long flight from Europe…they did not bother to take the next flight from Sydney to Broken Hill, instead, they preferred travelling on the Sydney-Broken Hill train!
+After the long flight from Europe…they did not bother to take the next flight from Sydney to Broken Hill.
+Instead, they preferred travelling on the Sydney-Broken Hill train!